-11 Meanings of Horses in Dreams: Riding, Falling, and More!
+11 Meanings of Dreams About Horses Including Riding, Falling, and More!

 Horses are perennial favorites throughout our cultures.
 We write about them.
 We sing songs about them.
 We employ them in both recreation and in service.
 Seeing the wild horses of the Camargue region of France is an activity on more than a few folks' bucket lists.